-Proofpoint, Inc. is a leading cybersecurity and compliance company that protects organisations' greatest assets and biggest risks: their people.
-With an integrated suite of cloud-based solutions, Proofpoint helps companies around the world stop targeted threats, safeguard their data and make their users more resilient against cyber attacks.
-Leading organisations of all sizes, including 85 percent of the Fortune 100, rely on Proofpoint for people-centric security and compliance solutions that mitigate their most critical risks across email, the cloud, social media and the web.
+Proofpoint, Inc. is a leading cybersecurity and compliance company that protects organizations' greatest assets and biggest risks: their people.
+With an integrated suite of cloud-based solutions, Proofpoint helps companies around the world stop targeted threats, safeguard their data, and make their users more resilient against cyber attacks.
+Leading organizations of all sizes, including 75 percent of the Fortune 100, rely on Proofpoint for people-centric security and compliance solutions that mitigate their most critical risks across email, the cloud, social media, and the web.
 More information is available at www.proofpoint.com.

-©Proofpoint, Inc. Proofpoint is a trade mark of Proofpoint, Inc. in the United States and other countries.
-All other trade marks contained herein are property of their respective owners.
+©Proofpoint, Inc. Proofpoint is a trademark of Proofpoint, Inc. in the United States and other countries.
+All other trademarks contained herein are property of their respective owners.
+Proofpoint.com proofpoint.